encode/django-rest-framework/docs/api-guide/authentication.md

 The [Django OAuth2 Consumer][doac] library from [Rediker Software][rediker] is another package that provides [OAuth 2.0 support for REST framework][doac-rest-framework].
 The package includes token scoping permissions on tokens, which allows finer-grained access to your API.

+## JSON Web Token Authentication

+JSON Web Token is a fairly new standard which can be used for token-based authentication.
+Unlike the built-in TokenAuthentication scheme, JWT Authentication doesn't need to use a database to validate a token.
+[Blimp][blimp] maintains the [djangorestframework-jwt][djangorestframework-jwt] package which provides a JWT Authentication class as well as a mechanism for clients to obtain a JWT given the username and password.

 [cite]: http://jacobian.org/writing/rest-worst-practices/
 [http401]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2
 [http403]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.4